cncf/devstats.archive/USAGE.md

 - Generates 168683 JSONs with summary size 1.1 Gb.
 - To do so it processes about 126 Gb of data.

-Taking all events from single day is 5 minutes 50 seconds (2017-07-28):
+Taking all events from a single day is 5 minutes 50 seconds (2017-07-28):
 - Generates 1194599 JSON files (1.2M)
-- Takes 7 Gb of disck space
+- Takes 7 Gb of disc space

 There is a big file containing all Kubernetes events JSONs from Aug 2017 concatenated and xzipped: [K8s August 2017](https://cncftest.io/web/k8s_201708.json.xz).

 Please note that this is not a correct JSON, it contains files separated by line `JSON: jsons/filename.json` - that says what was the original JSON filename.
 This file is 16.7M xzipped, but 1.07G uncompressed.

 Please also note that JSON for 2016-10-21 18:00 is broken, so running this command will produce no data.
-Code will output error to logs and continue.
+The code will output error to logs and continue.
 Always examine `errors.txt` from `kubernetes*.sh` script.

 This will log error and process no JSONs:
 - `./gha2db 2016-10-21 18 2016-10-21 18 'kubernetes,kubernetes-client,kubernetes-incubator'`.

-1) Running on all Kubernetes org since beginning of kubernetes:
+1) Running on all Kubernetes org since the beginning of kubernetes:
 - Takes about 2h15m.
 - Database dump is 7.5 Gb, XZ compressed dump is ~400 Mb
-- Note that those counts include historical changes to objects (for example single issue can have multiple entries with dirrent state on different events)
+- Note that those counts include historical changes to objects (for example single issue can have multiple entries with a different state on different events)
 - Completed dump <https://cncftest.io/web/k8s.sql.xz>

 # PostgreSQL database setup